jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 483 Reports
 (1) At least every 3 years, following consultation with teachers, the Government, and the public, the Teaching Council must publish on an Internet site maintained by or on behalf of the Teaching Council a report setting out its strategic direction for the next 5 years.
-(2) The Teaching Council must present to the House of Representatives an annual report on its operations, including (without limitation) the audited financial statements of the Teaching Council.
+(2) The Teaching Council must present to the House of Representatives an annual report on its operations.
+(3) The annual report must include (without limitation)— (a) the audited financial statements of the Teaching Council; and (b) a report on how the Teaching Council has complied with the requirement under section 482(5) to have regard to any relevant statement of Government policy.

 ### 484 Advisory committees
 The Teaching Council may establish advisory committees for specific aspects of its operation or for particular issues as it sees fit.